How to PrepareRead more about the road test in your state:

 Select Your State

 Preparing for the road test can feel like a daunting task - you will need to satisfy certain requirements, provide necessary documents, book an appointment in advance, and know what driving maneuvers to practice for the exam.

 All in all, it’s safe to say that anxiety levels can be very high before taking the driving test.
 But, that’s why we are here.
-No matter which state you’re from, we’ve compiled guides with useful tips that will help you prepare for your test.
+Here are some tips and suggestions on how to prepare for and pass your test at the DMV.

 When Should You Take Your Road Test?

 Generally, you will need to take the road test when transitioning from a learners permit to the next license in the licensing process.
 However, it will vary depending on which state you live in.

 The most common mistake student drivers make is that they take the road exam too early.
 You need to feel comfortable driving before scheduling your test, and ideally have practiced the specific maneuvers that you may be tested on, such as parallel parking and three point turns.
 The good news is that you will have time to practice with a supervised driver beforehand, which is important if you want to get a good result on the exam.

 The road test is fairly similar across the entire United States, but certain maneuvers, such as having to parallel park, will differ from state to state.

 Here is a general overview of the driving maneuvers and safety practices that are tested on the exam: